 What Is a Condom?

-Condoms come in different shapes, flavors, and sizes.
+Condoms come in different shapes, sizes, and yes flavors.
 There are also a variety of materials used for condoms, including latex, lambskin, polyurethane, and polyisoprene.

 Which Type Is Best?

 Lambskin condoms, which are made from part of a lamb's intestine, prevent pregnancy, and are considered by many to enhance sensation during sex.
 But, they have a major drawback.
 The tiny holes inherent to lamb intestine allow STDs to pass between partners.

 Polyurethane condoms are thinner, so like lambskin condoms, they allow for enhanced sensation.
 And they provide a solution for people who are allergic to latex.
 Scientific data as to how effectively polyurethane condoms prevent the transmission of STDs are not nearly as well-documented as they are for latex condoms.

 Polyisoprene condoms are another option for people with latex allergies.
 This type of condom is also designed to be comfortable.

 Exactly How Effective Are Latex Condoms?